banabnayak/SeleniumWithCucumber/README.md

 While developing this project I learned about
   - different types of selectors(xpath, css, id, name) to find elements,
   - concepts and usage of pageObject and pageFactory.
-  - Implicit and explicit waits
+  - Implicit and explicit waits for synchronization
-  - Cucumber
+  - Cucumber for wrapping business language around code
-  - Guice.
+  - Guice for dependency injection